emfeltham/Typst.jl/README.md

 # Typst.jl
-Functions for interfacing [julia](https://julialang.org) with the new markup-based typesetting language [Typst](https://typst.app/docs).
+Functions for interfacing [Julia](https://julialang.org) with the new markup-based typesetting language [Typst](https://typst.app/docs).

 ## Introduction

 [Typst](https://typst.app/docs) is a new system for markup-based typesetting, touted as an alternative to LaTeX.
 Typst is desirable as a system that is very fast to compile (near instantaneous live rendering), relatively simple to use with clear and clean syntax, and easily extensible with user-contributed packages.
 It has also recently been [incorporated into Quarto](https://quarto.org/docs/output-formats/typst.html).
 However, do note that this system is new and limited in various ways (for example, Typst currently only renders to PDF).

-This package will be useful for to julia users engaged in academic and professional writing, and may be a simpler alternative to other common approaches to writing dynamic documents that rely on the outputs of programs (e.g, Jupyter[^rdme-1], Markdown-based solutions[^rdme-2], LaTeX).
+This package will be useful for to Julia users engaged in academic and professional writing, and may be a simpler alternative to other common approaches to writing dynamic documents that rely on the outputs of programs (e.g, Jupyter[^rdme-1], Markdown-based solutions[^rdme-2], LaTeX).

 [^rdme-1]: Which I find to be slow, and difficult to work with.
 Perhaps more importantly, they have been found [difficult to replicate](https://arxiv.org/abs/2209.04308).